-Assigning room attendants to clean rooms can be done easily.
-Labor analysis of number of guest rooms cleaned by room attendants and number of labor hours required to clean guest rooms is performed faster, and the daily housekeeper's report is quickly generated.
+easily.
+Labor analysis of number of guest rooms cleaned by room attendants and amount of labor hours required to clean guest rooms is performed faster, and the daily housekeeper's report is quickly generated.
 Inventory of equipment and guest room supplies is also readily available.

-Maintenance requests for guest rooms can be communicated instantly through the PMS.
+Maintenance requests for guest rooms can be communicated through the PMS.
 The maintenance department staff can also check room status information to determine if the housekeeping staff noted repairs to be made.
-If the maintenance department wants to take a room out of service for a few days to perform repairs, this information can be relayed to the housekeeping and front desk staff through the housekeeping module on the intranet.
+If the maintenance department wants to take a room out of service for a few days to perform repairs, this information can be relayed to the housekeeping and front desk staff through the housekeeping module.